ray-project/enhancements/reps/2023-03-10-batch-inference.md

         ``predict()`` method.
   """
 ```

-3. Deprecate `Chain` Preprocessor, as chains can be represented via multiple `map_preprocessor` calls.
-4. Deprecate `BatchMapper`, as the same functionality can be achieved via `map_batches`.
+3. Deprecate `BatchMapper`, as the same functionality can be achieved via `map_batches`.

 ## Example: Multi-stage Inference Pipeline from pre-trained model